 If your photos are generic and bland, work on creating your style before you create a portfolio.
-It's OK if this takes some time.
-You need to spend time exploring who you are as a photographer before you try to tell that message to someone else in your portfolio.
+It’s OK if this takes some time.
+You need to explore who you are as a photographer before trying to tell that message to someone else in your portfolio.

 7: Add an Artists Statement

 I know your photos should speak for themselves.
 They do.